 Little is told to us by the Spirit of God in the scripture account concerning man’s original created state.
 It is as if temporarily the Spirit draws this lovely picture for us to learn from, and then it fades and is gone.
 How long did man stay in Paradise?
 What did Adam do?
 Did he go anywhere?
 In the cool of the evenings, what kind of conversation did he have with God?
 Nobody can legitimately answer these questions without speculation and conjecture, and a fair amount of drawing from human thoughts.
 And this becomes the problem in many ways and in different teachings.
 We are not content or disciplined enough to hold ourselves to only that which is taught by the word of God.
 We go beyond God’s word or play loose with the scriptures, adding human ideas in order to have our systems of doctrine.

 It will be good for us to first turn to the responsibility of man as he was created, and to have an understanding of this principle.
-Responsibility attaches to every creature who is placed in intelligent relationship with God.
+Responsibility attaches to every creature who is placed in intelligent relationship with God their Creator.
 Wherever there is consciousness of such relationship, there is obligation to God in it.
-God looks for and expects the fruit of obedience from the creature.
+God looks for and expects the fruit of obedience to His will from the creature.

 This is where the question of man’s original state needs to be asked.
 We too easily assume that man was created holy and righteous, even some want to use the word perfect.
 However none of these words are used to describe man as created by God in any biblical account.
 Why would I question whether man was made holy and righteous?
 For the reason this cannot be found in scripture, nor can we even say it is reasonably implied.
 But further than this, the state of holiness and righteousness simply demands the possession of the knowledge of good and evil.
 This we are told in the narrative Adam did not have as originally created.
 He gained this knowledge through his disobedience.
 He gained this knowledge through sin.